7 Things to consider when meal preparing

 Consider the life of the meals too.
 As mentioned, the storage life is crucial to consider while meal prepping.

-One way to cheat the process to save time is to purchase prepacked meals.
+One way to cheat the process to save time is to purchase prepackaged meals.
 There are many nutritional and flavoursome options on the market, with many local cafes/restaurants producing their own.
 Always check the nutritional info to ensure that the meals are healthy, and take into consideration the budget.

 7. The Shopping List